 Sam joined the firm as a law clerk in September of 2016 after spending the summer as a summer associate.
 He worked on patent prosecution in the software and electrical arts while attending law school.

 Prior to joining the firm, Sam was Patent Examiner at the U.S. Patent and Trademark Office in Alexandria, Virginia for more than seven years where he assessed patent applications within the software and electrical engineering fields.

-Sam was recognized as a 2019 Washington D.C.
-“Rising Star” for Intellectual Property by Super Lawyers magazine.
+Sam was recognized as a Washington D.C.
+“Rising Star” in 2019 and 2020 for Intellectual Property by Super Lawyers magazine.

 Insights View All

 University of Arizona B.S.
 (2008) Computer Engineering, Minors in Mathematics and Electrical Engineering

 U.S. Patent and Trademark Office (2016)

 American Bar Association (2015)